-Note: If the engine has been working hard or is hot, let it run for a minute before turning the ignition key off.
-This helps cool the engine before you shut it off.
-In an emergency, you can shut off the engine immediately.
+Note: If the engine has been working hard or is hot, let it idle for a minute before turning the ignition key off.
+This helps cool the engine before it is stopped.
+In an emergency, the engine may be stopped immediately.